sfc-gh-cserrano/cortex-agents-with-threads-streamlit/README.md

-# Tech Summit - Cortex Agents Streamlit Demo
+# Cortex Agents + Threads Streamlit Demo

 A Streamlit application that integrates with Snowflake Cortex Agents to provide an interactive chat interface for querying and analyzing data.